graphql/graphiql/.changeset/silly-hornets-kiss.md

 '@graphiql/react': patch
 ---

-Do not clear default headers when switching between tabs
+do not clear `defaultHeaders` when switching between tabs upon reload